Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the sweltering summer of 2023, a bitter real estate arbitration unfolded in downtown Tampa’s 33605 district, pitting Natalia Rivera against Douglas Caldwell in a contentious dispute over a luxury condominium sale.

-Natalia Rivera, a local interior designer, agreed to purchase a two-bedroom unit at The Meridian Residences from Caldwell, a seasoned property investor.
+the claimant, a local interior designer, agreed to purchase a two-bedroom unit at The Meridian Residences from Caldwell, a seasoned property investor.
 The contract was signed on March 1, 2023, for $425,000, with an anticipated closing date of April 15, 2023.
 However, trouble began when Rivera requested several repairs after a home inspection revealed water damage in the master bathroom—a detail Caldwell claimed was disclosed prior to signing.

 Negotiations quickly soured.
-Caldwell refused to reduce the sale price or cover the repair costs, insisting the contract was “as-is.”
+Caldwell refused to reduce the sale price or cover the repair costs, insisting the contract was as-is.”
 Rivera, unhappy with the unaddressed damages and subsequent repair estimates totaling $18,700, invoked the arbitration clause outlined in their agreement on May 5, 2023.

 During the arbitration, Rivera’s attorney presented inspection reports, photographs, and contractor estimates.
 They argued Caldwell had failed to disclose known water intrusion and mold risks, violating the sellers' disclosure obligations under Florida Statutes Section 720.303.